Radial Velocity Orbital Solutions for Candidate Black Hole and Neutron Star Binary Systems in the Gaia Data Release 3

 \item{Gaia~DR3~5309744205505321600 was fit with a seven-parameter astrometric acceleration solution and a linear acceleration of its radial velocity in DR3.
 The RV acceleration term was quite large, 0.15~\kms~d, indicating that observations over even a few months should detect a velocity change.
 We obtained eight spectra (six with MIKE, two with IMACS) covering 429~d.
 From the MIKE data, we estimated a spectral type of A3 and a rotation velocity of $\sim200$~\kms.
 Although the high temperature and broad lines made velocities difficult to determine, we did not detect any significant RV variability.
 From a $\chi^{2}$ test, we found a $p$-value of $p=0.33$ for the constant-velocity hypothesis.
 The lack of spectroscopic evidence for binarity does not contradict the Gaia astrometric acceleration, but suggests that a massive companion is unlikely.}

 \item{Gaia~DR3~5937774698871600512 was fit with variable acceleration models in both radial velocity and astrometry.
-We obtained 13 epochs of MIKE spectroscopy across 965~d, from which we determined a spectral type of F0 and a rotation velocity of $v\sin{i} = 93$~\kms.
-The radial velocity curve appears to cover approximately one full orbital period, with a best-fit period of $\sim1000$~d.
-However, longer periods are not yet ruled out.
+We obtained 14 epochs of MIKE spectroscopy across 1173~d, from which we determined a spectral type of F0 and a rotation velocity of $v\sin{i} = 93$~\kms.
+The radial velocity curve covers a full orbital cycle, with a best-fit period of $1122^{+291}_{-105}$~d.
 The velocity semi-amplitude is constrained to be $5.1^{+3.8}_{-1.2}$~\kms\ (see Fig.~\ref{fig:5937rvs}).
 The uncertainties on the orbital parameters are relatively large because of the small amplitude and the increased velocity uncertainties resulting from the high rotation velocity.
 However, the data are sufficient to rule out a massive companion unless the binary is seen close to face-on.
-The minimum companion mass is 0.35~\msun.}
+The minimum companion mass is 0.35~\msun. }